 14. Remote Teams

-You can set up remote teams of sales and support agents using MyOperator.
+You can set up remote teams of sales and support agents using MyOperator a toll free number provider.
 The software allows you to map agents from different locations, making it easy to manage teams working from various places.

 15. Follow-up SMS